bg bg

 What is hydrotherapy?

-The use of hydrotherapy to soothe the body and mind stretches back over 2,000 years ago to the days of Ancient Greece.
-Bathers of old recognized that swimming in open water, pools, mineral baths, and saunas could provide comfort for stressed joints as well while helping to heal injuries and relax the mind.
+The use of hydrotherapy to soothe the body and mind stretches back over 2,000 years to the days of Ancient Greece.
+Bathers of old recognized that swimming in open water, pools, mineral baths, and saunas could provide comfort for stressed joints, as well as help to heal injuries and relax the mind.

 What is hydrotherapy for dogs?